 The other key message is that resilience is often about doing things differently rather than necessarily at significantly higher cost.
 For example, in France, the power operator has changed the maintenance schedule of its power plants to account for higher summer temperatures.
 There is also the opportunity to secure co-benefits using creative approaches, such multifunctional or green infrastructure.
 In Copenhagen, the expansion of green space and permeable surfaces has made the city more liveable, while also being cheaper than the use of traditional flood defences.

-3. What is Real Option Analysis (ROA) and Robust Decision Making (RDM), and why is it relevant to sustainable infrastructure?
+In your paper, you mention Real Option Analysis (ROA) and Robust Decision Making (RDM).
+What is ROA and RDM, and why is it relevant to sustainable infrastructure?

 Uncertainty is a key issue for long-lived infrastructure.
 Parts of the London Underground, for example, are 150 years old.
 During this time, it is inevitable that there will be significant technological and socio-economic changes.
 Added to this, there is now the challenge of understanding how climate change will affect infrastructure over its lifetime.
 Although the overall direction of climate change is well understood, there are still considerable challenges inherent in modelling such a complex system.
 For example, the IPCC Fifth Assessment Report projects that sea level rise could range between 42 and 98 cm by the end of the century, but subsequent analysis suggests that 2 metres is a possibility.
 Infrastructure needs to be prepared for a range of possible outcomes.